Los Angeles 2008 : 11/11 ~ 11/19

 Our son Philip and daughter-in-law Ayumi flew in

 from Las Vegas to attend the wedding.
-After wedding we all ride our rental car
+After the wedding, we all rode our rental car

 to Las Vegas to spend a few days together.

 Philip and Ayumi's apartment.
-Far right picture is their apartment complex, it
+The far right picture is their apartment complex.

 is a well maintained beautiful complex.

-We bid Philip and Ayumi good bye after 3 days' visit, flew back home to a frigid Boston.
+We bid Philip and Ayumi good bye after a 3 days' visit, then flew back home to a frigid Boston.
 Thus concluded our wonderful nine-day trip.